 Suzy Cohen has appeared on TV shows like Good Morning America Health, The Dr. Oz Show, The 700 Club, The View and The Doctors.
-What an honor to see Hypothyroid Mom mentioned in Suzy’s new book Thyroid Healthy.
+What an honor for me to be included in Suzy’s Cohen online event The Thyroid Summit and her new book Thyroid Healthy.

 Written by Suzy Cohen, America’s Pharmacist

 The big lie in conventional medicine is that thyroid disease is easily detected, but the truth is that more than half the people are undiagnosed because of inappropriate testing.
 There’s a lot of talk about the TSH (thyroid stimulating hormone) blood test, and how it is relatively useless at detecting thyroid illness.
 That is getting to be pretty common knowledge these days and more physicians are evaluating your “free T3” instead.
 This is definitely more indicative of thyroid status, however, even this blood test can fail some women.
 Momentarily, I will tell you about two other tests that you can have done that will offer more clues to your health status especially if you take oral contraceptives, hormone replacement, eat commercial hormone-laden meats, or drink from plastic water bottles.

 Getting tested is critical, especially if you’re a woman.
 Did you know that thyroid illness is dramatically more common in women?
 The unfortunate part is that doctors assume symptoms are related to your monthly cycles, menopause, emotional or relationship conflicts at home, or poor eating habits.
 You are apt to get misdiagnosed with rheumatoid arthritis, chronic fatigue syndrome, fibromyalgia, depression or psychiatric disorders.
 In come a slew of potent medications, referrals to psychiatrists, pain specialists, rheumatologists and years of pain and expense… all because you were not taken seriously or tested properly at the outset of diagnosis!